ArcticEcho/DRG-Mods/Gameplay/Gamemodes/README.md

+# Gamemode Mods

-New ways to play the game, i.e tweaked hazards and mechanics
+New ways to play the game, i.e., tweaked hazards and mechanics.